Outreach & Fundraising

 Summer Coding Program (Scratch)

-Over the summer, from July 9th - 13th, our team hosted a Scratch coding class for 4th - 6th graders for an hour a day.
+Over the summer 2019, from July 9th - 13th, our team hosted a Scratch coding class for 4th - 6th graders for an hour a day.
 Lots of work went into actually setting up the program, and further efforts went into teaching it.
 As can be seen in our engineering notebook, several emails were sent (As can be seen below) and meetings were set up with Mrs. Szabo, the head of Children’s Services at the Wilton Library, to plan and organize the week-long class.
 Through this planning, we discussed the syllabus that we would teach, which is pasted below, the number of kids we would like to see in the program, and the number of teachers we would need.
 Since we ended up getting 16 sign-ups for our class, we invited a third teacher outside of our robotics team, Ben Grass, to help out.
 This allowed us to spread the word about FIRST not only to the kids we taught and to the head of Children’s Services, but also to other high schoolers.
 Throughout the week, my sister, Ben, and I taught kids the basics of Scratch, such as creating and moving sprites, manipulating backgrounds, and basic knowledge of variables and conditional loops.
 One of my favorite projects that I saw was an animation of several ‘Fortnite’ dances.
 In total, as we had three teachers teaching 16 kids for an hour a day, we provided 240 hours of instructional time and 15 hours of service to our community through this project!

 Summer Coding Program (Java and Python)

-Furthermore, later in the summer from July 23rd-27th, our team hosted a Java and Python coding class for 7-8th graders for an hour and a half a day.
+Furthermore, later that summer from July 23rd-27th, our team hosted a Java and Python coding class for 7-8th graders for an hour and a half a day.
 We coordinated the program with Mrs. Lauricella, our team advisor and the head of Teen Services at the Wilton Library.
 This class was taught by Rohit and Rishabh, and we used the Codecademy curriculum to guide the kids through the basics of each language.
 We had a relatively small class, only 6 kids, but each and everyone loved the week-long program; we are hoping to expand it next year.
 Throughout the week, we taught the kids basic Java structure and syntax for the first two days, basic Python structure and syntax for the next two days, and then had a work and question day on the fifth day to help the kids absorb all the information they had gained throughout the week.
 In total, we put in 90 hours of instructional time and 15 hours of service to our community through the course.
 Below is attached a picture of our class!

 Innovation Day is an annual event that the Wilton Library hosts where all sorts of people can come in and set up a station where they display what they have either invented or innovated upon.
 This year Innovation Day hosted a multitude of stations such as robotics, hovercraft, virtual reality with the HTC Vive, green screen photos, spray tattoos, take-apart table, button making, soldering and much more!
 All members of our team take part in this event to support the library, and do many different things such as display our robot on the stage and help out with the various stations.
 Not only are we displaying our robot but we get to learn how to man each station, work with kids, and teach about the station.
 This day really helps our team come close to the community and is a great way to get to know some of the people in it.
 This also helps our team show our community what we do and is a great opportunity to display our robot and the work gone into building it.